OVERVIEW: The New Balance Foundation primarily focuses its grantmaking on childhood obesity in select cities in Massachusetts and Maine.

-FUNDING AREAS: Childhood obesity, education, athletics, environment, health, human services, arts & culture
+FUNDING AREAS: Childhood obesity, education, athletics, environment, health, human services, arts and culture, disaster relief

-IP TAKE: New Balance has a niche with it's philanthropy, so make sure that your organization's goals almost perfectly align with its before applying.
-This foundation has a "small town feel" compared to other big-name philanthropies, so play on that if you run a grassroots non-profit.
+IP TAKE: New Balance has a niche with its philanthropy, so make sure that an organization's goals very closely align with its before applying.